logo for nutrition-and-you.com

 • The essential oil, eugenol in the herb has been in therapeutic use in dentistry as a local anesthetic and antiseptic for toothache complaints.

-• Tarragon tea is used to cure insomnia.
+• Tarragon tea may help cure insomnia.
+(Medical disclaimer).

 See the table below for in depth analysis of nutrients: